MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -CloudBlockLevel

-Specifies the value 0 (Default) for the cloud block level that determines how aggressively Microsoft Defender Antivirus scans and blocks suspicious files.
+Specifies the value 0 (Default) for the cloud block level that determines how aggressively Microsoft Defender scans and blocks suspicious files.
 You don't need to specify a value with this switch.

-**Tip**: This switch does nothing if the current value of the CloudBlockLevel property is 0 (Default).
+**Tip**: This switch works only if the current value of the CloudBlockLevel property isn't 0.
+If the value is already 0, this switch does nothing.

 ```yaml
 Type: SwitchParameter